Decision-Aware Actor-Critic with Function Approximation and Theoretical Guarantees: Methodology

+Hence, \emph{both the actor and critic objectives are coupled through~\cref{prop:genericlb} and both components of the RL system should be jointly trained in order to maximize policy improvement}.
+We refer to the resulting framework as \emph{decision-aware actor-critic} and present its pseudo-code in~\cref{alg:generic}.

-At iteration $t$ of~\cref{alg:generic}, $\hatgt$ (the gradient estimate at $\pit$) is parameterized by $\omega$ and similar to the policy, the parametric model for the critic is implicit in the $\hat{g}_{t}(\omega)$ notation.
-Given the choice of the functional representation, the algorithm first estimates $\widehat{\nabla_{\pi}} J(\pi_t)$\footnote{ The corresponding (action-) value functions can be estimated using Monte-Carlo rollouts or bootstraping.} in order to train the critic (Line 4).
-Given this estimate, the critic is trained to minimize $\cL_t(\omega)$ and form $\hat{g}_t$ (Lines 5-8).
-Line 9 forms the surrogate function for the actor and depends on the policy parameterization.
-The inner-loop (Lines 10 - 13) involves maximizing the surrogate w.r.t $\theta$ and corresponds to off-policy updates.
-In the next section, we establish theoretical guarantees on the performance of~\cref{alg:generic}.
+Unlike~\citet{wu2020finite,konda1999actor},~\cref{alg:generic} does not update the actor and critic in a two time-scale setting (one environment interaction and update to the critic followed by an actor update), but rather performs multiple steps to update the critic, then uses the critic to perform multiple steps to update the actor~\citep{agarwal2019optimality,xiao2022convergence}.
+At iteration $t$ of~\cref{alg:generic}, $\hatgt$ (the gradient estimate at $\pit$) is parameterized by $\omega$ and the parametric model for the critic is implicit in the $\hat{g}_{t}(\omega)$ notation.
+The algorithm interacts with the environment, uses these interactions to form the estimate $\widehat{\nabla_{\pi}} J(\pi_t)$ and construct the critic loss function $\cL_t(\omega)$.
+For the direct or softmax representations, $\widehat{\nabla_{\pi}} J(\pi_t)$ corresponds to the empirical estimates of the action-value or advantage functions respectively.
+In practice, these quantities can be estimated using Monte-Carlo rollouts or bootstrapping.
+Given these estimates, the critic is trained (using $m_c$ inner-loops) to minimize $\cL_t(\omega)$ and obtain $\hat{g}_t$ (Lines 5-8).
+Line 9 uses $\hat{g}_t$ to construct the surrogate function $\ell_t(\theta)$ for the actor and depends on the policy parameterization.
+The inner-loop (Lines 10 - 13) involves maximizing $\ell_t(\theta)$ and corresponds to $m_a$ off-policy updates.
+Next, we establish theoretical guarantees on the performance of~\cref{alg:generic}.